wilson0x4d/X4DESO/X4D_Loot/README.md

 ## Features

-- Outputs 'Loot Items' to Chat Window, with correct Tier Color and Count.
+- Outputs 'Loot Items' to Chat Window, with correct Item Quality and Count.
 - Outputs 'Quest Items' to Chat Window, with Count.
-- Outputs monetary changes (gold spends/gains) and remaining balance.
+- Optional 'Party Loot' to Chat Window.
+- Optional 'Money Updates' to Chat Window (gold spends/gains, with remaining balance)
 - When Bag is Full or Almost Full (less than 10 slots free), you are notified.
-- Items can be clicked for Item Info.
 - Can be integrated with via LibStub, and a callback can be set via **X4D_Loot:RegisterCallback(color, text)**
 - Integrated into **X4D Chat** Add-On which provides timestamp support for **X4D Loot** output.

-## Known Issues
+## Planned

-- Loot from deconstructing items is not shown.
+- Option to display loot from deconstructed items.

 ## Installation